 If you’re planning to move to another country, you’re pretty stressed and anxious especially in the weeks before you leave.
 Personally, this was amplified by the fact that my husband had to leave before my kid and I could, so that made me freak out more than a little.
 I had a horrible flight experience, which gave me super saiyan mode anxiety on its own.
 You kind of expect to have just as much stress in the first few days after you arrive, right?

 For me, this wasn’t the case.
-Upon arriving, I felt amazing (when the vomiting stopped and I’d eaten / slept).
+Upon arriving, I felt amazing (when the airsickness let up and I’d eaten/slept).
 For the first few weeks, everything was rosy.
 The weather was fabulous, sightseeing was great and it all felt like an amazing vacation in a new country.
 Along with that, domestic life just went on.
-OK, so it felt like the kind of holiday where you hubs still works and you still have to cook and clean.
+Okay, so it felt like the kind of holiday where you hubs still works and you still have to cook and clean.
 Haha.
 But I mean, we were just soaking up new experiences and relaxing as much as we could after the drama and tons of things that needed to be done before we left.

 Then reality sunk in.
 We had left everything we’d ever known.
 This is how we survived and are still surviving.